There are many different types of cancers. All are characterized by cells that start growing abnormally and spread to other parts of the body.

 For more information on secondary prevention:

-Screening tests can help identify cancer before any symptoms appear – a range of screening programs exist across Canada for breast, colorectal and cervical cancers.
+Screening tests can help identify cancer before any symptoms appear – a range of screening programs exist across Canada for breast, colorectal, cervical and lung cancers.

 The goal of the strategy, Sustaining action toward a shared vision: 2012-2017 strategic plan (PDF document) by the Canadian Partnership Against Cancer, is to guide the next phase of the implementation of the Canadian strategy for cancer control.